-- 6.31 The Strategic Director, Corporate Resources will monitor the interest rate market and react appropriately to any changing circumstances. - 6.32 The Council takes the view that bank rate will remain unchanged at 0.50% before starting to rise from quarter 1 of 2018 so short-term deposits, up to 365 days, will be utilised to cover cash flow and minimise risk to the Council.
-Bank rate forecasts for financial year ends are 2018/19 1.00%, 2019/20 1.25% and 2020/21 1.50%. - 6.33 The overall balance of risks to these forecasts is currently to the downside (i.e. start of increases in Bank Rate occurs later).
-However, should the pace of growth quicken and/or forecasts for increase in inflation rise, there could be an upside risk. - 6.34 The Council will avoid locking into longer term deals while investment rates are down at historically low levels.
+- 6.30 The Strategic Director, Corporate Resources will monitor the interest rate market and react appropriately to any changing circumstances. - 6.31 The Council takes the view that bank rate is forecast to increase steadily but slowly over the next few years to reach 2.00% by quarter1 2022.
+Bank rate forecasts for financial year ends are 2018/19 0.75%, 2019/20 1.00%, 2020/21 1.50% and 2021/22 2.00%. - 6.32 The overall balance of risks to economic growth in the UK is probably neutral.
+The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably also even and are dependent on how strong GDP growth turns out, how slowly inflation pressures subside and how quickly the Brexit negotiations move forward positively. - 6.33 The Council will avoid locking into longer term deals while investment rates are down at historically low levels.
 Long term deposits, beyond 365 days, will only be used where minimal risk is involved and the counterparties are considered to be supported by the UK Government.